nuttapp/pinghist/readme.md

                       booya
 ```

 #### Great for

 - backend engineers that want troubleshoot network connectivity between servers
-- network engineers that want measure when a router/switch/hub is acting up
+- network engineers that want figure out when a router/switch/hub is acting up
 - on-call types that want fine grained latency stats to help them fix a problem
 - nerds that want to know when their internet poops out
 - gamers obsessed with their ping